Krishna-Noutiyal/ITR-Kit/form-16_generator/README.md

 - Pandas
 - Toml

-## Sponsers and Funding 💰
+## Sponsors and Funding 💰
-The project is sponsered by **Pooja ITR Center**.
-All of the funding is provided by **Pooja ITR Center** with exclusive rights to the software.
+The project is fully sponsored by **Pooja ITR Centre**, which provides all necessary funding.
+As a result, **Pooja ITR Centre** holds exclusive rights to the software.